FREE SHIPPING on orders over $75 International: over $250

 Does Tea Go Bad?

 On the other hand, we suggest enjoying your ripe pu-erh within 5-10 years.
 It won't go bad from more extended storage.
-Albeit, the taste won't transform drastically either.
+Albeit, the taste probably won't transform drastically either.

 Pu-erh Tea Caffeine